Using information models to achieve a great design

 3di can help you to create modular pieces, or ‘chunks’, of information.
 Each chunk is self-contained and has a specific function.
 The chunks are the building blocks of the information model.
 Because they are self-contained, they ensure that your model is flexible.

-An information model containing modular chunks of content enables you to organise your information needs.
+A model containing modular chunks of information enables you to organise your information needs.
 It has become critical in designing effective content management systems.
 It makes content easier to reuse, maintain and single-source.

 Writing modular chunks of content with specific purposes also enables you to set standards that create patterns in information.
 Readers subconsciously look for and respond to patterns, and this helps them to read and understand information more quickly.
 Translation also becomes quicker, cheaper and easier to manage when the source has been written in a modular way, particularly when multiple languages are involved.